eosrio/rs-abieos/README.md

 # Rust Abieos

-`rs_abieos` is a Rust library that provides a wrapper for the `abieos` C library.
+`rs_abieos` is a Rust library that provides a wrapper for the `abieos` C++ library.
 It allows you to handle data from Antelope blockchains by providing functionalities such as converting between binary and JSON formats for ABI files, converting between native and string names, and more.